Bariatric and Weight Loss Surgery in Rhode Island

 “I am able to now do so much with my 4- and 5-year-old children," said Puckett.
 "I can go to the park and swing on the swings, ride rides at theme parks with them, jump at the trampoline park, etc. I can now run and chase them and have almost the same energy that they have!"

-In addition to changing her appearance, the effects of the surgery have impacted her self-confidence and a joy in activities as simple as shopping, which once felt daunting.
+In addition to changing her appearance, the effects of the surgery have impacted her self-confidence and helped her reclaim a joy in activities as simple as shopping, which once felt daunting.
 The mental shift, however, was not instantaneous, requiring her to consciously move beyond old mindsets to fully embrace her new reality.

 “I feel like I have become a different person since having surgery; a better person," said Puckett.
 "My attitude towards myself and how I feel about myself has improved tremendously.
 I now have the self-confidence I always longed to have and others now come to me for guidance and support with their own personal weight loss journeys.”